 Both mergers and acquisitions are types of exit strategies, which are plans outlining how a business owner will sell their investment.
 An exit strategy is a key part of your business plan.

 A business merging with another business is not the same thing as one being acquired by another company.
-Knowing the difference between mergers vs. acquisitions can help you come up with this all-important exit strategy.
+Knowing the difference between acquisition vs. merger can help you come up with this all-important exit strategy.
 Not to mention, if another business wants to merge with or acquire your business, you need to know what you’re getting yourself into.

 So, how does a merger differ from an acquisition?

 A merger is where two businesses of similar size and scale of operations combine into one new company.
 Like a new business, the newly merged companies must form a new entity, name, ownership, and management structures.

 Mergers require both businesses to negotiate.
 Current owners and employees of both businesses may stay on board, either in their same or newly developed roles.
 Because it is a “new business,” the company issues new shares to its investors.

 Unlike acquisitions, a merger is a mutual decision between businesses.
 If you merge with another company, you retain ownership—just with a new structure and name.